-Whether you’re making these for a dinner party or just a quiet moment of self-care, they’re guaranteed to impress.
-For this version, I’m keeping it super simple by using store-bought tart shells —because sometimes, life calls for shortcuts, and banoffee tartlets are way too cute.
-But if you’re feeling like you want to make your own, you can totally make your own (check out this recipe for my no bake graham cracker crust or this tart shell recipe).
-Either way, these little tarts are pure magic.
+Whether you’re making these for a dinner party, so perfect for entertaining!
+Or just a quiet moment of self care, they’re guaranteed to impress.
+For this version, I’m keeping it super simple by using store-bought tart shells because sometimes, life calls for shortcuts, and banoffee tartlets are way too cute.
+But if you’re feeling like you want to make your own, you can totally make my press in crust recipe, or check out this tart shell recipe Either way, these little tarts are pure magic.

 Jump to:

-- Ease: Using store-bought tart shells and simple ingredients keeps this recipe quick and stress-free.
+- Ease: Using graham cracker crust or store-bought tart shells and simple ingredients keeps this recipe quick and stress free.
 The tart shells from ifiGOURMET Provisions have incredible rich Swiss butter flavor and a wonderful texture, perfect for filling.

 - Taste: The combination of sweet dulce de leche, ripe bananas, and creamy whipped cream is a flavor match made in heaven.
 If you love bananas, check out my chocolate chunk banana muffins!

 - Textures: The crisp tart shell, smooth dulce de leche, soft bananas, and airy vanilla whipped cream create a dreamy medley of textures.
-If you're a fan of crisp buttery baked goods, check out my cinnamon shortbread!
+If you're a fan of crisp buttery baked goods, check out my apricot tart recipe and cinnamon shortbread!

 Equipment